Deravel/onboarding-spock/Readme.md

-First, read this document - https://code.google.com/p/spock/wiki/SpockBasics - to get a general overview of the Spock framework.
+First, read [this document](https://code.google.com/p/spock/wiki/SpockBasics) to get a general overview of the Spock framework.

 Next, remove all answers by executing the following code...